jrswab/hotbox/README.md

 ## To enter the Hotbox
 1. `./run.sh` (after typing this it may look like it hangs.
 Just press enter and you will see the docker prompt.)
-2. `tmux a` - to enter your detached tmux session (if you detached tmux before exiting the docker)
-    * If you opened a new tmux window before detatching it may look like it hangs, if so just press enter to view the prompt
+2. If it looks like it hangs, if so just press enter to view the prompt

 ## Check if Hotbox is Running
 * `docker container ps -a`.